raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 If the margin of victory is equal to or greater than the Morale value of the defeated unit, one stand from that unit is removed.
 If the margin of victory is equal to or greater than twice the Morale value of the defeated unit, one additional stand from that unit is removed, to a maximum of two.

 #### Retreat
 The defeated unit, if not destroyed, must now make a Retreat move.
+If they were attacked in the rear, then they must Retreat forward.